Salt & Wind Travel

 Gulf of Orosei

-Located in eastern Sardinia, this region is home to rocky bays, home to one of our favorite all-time beaches, Cala Goloritze.
+Located in eastern Sardinia, this region is home to rocky bays, including one of our favorite all-time beaches, Cala Goloritze.
 As an Italian National Monument, this one is accessible only by walking or taking a small boat and swimming in.
 You’ll find other beaches here, too, like Cala Luna and Cala Mariolu, and this is an excellent place for those who want to incorporate hiking into their beach days.

 Costa Smeralda